 Most people are horrified when they consider the damage a drunk driver can inflict.
 Typically people picture an accident attributed to DUI as one where a single vehicle is involved or one between 2 passenger vehicles like a car, truck or SUV.
 However, the effects of a drunk driver can be felt by all vehicles that are sharing the roadway – including buses.
 In May 1988 a nearly 70 members of a church youth group and other church members were slated to visit the Kings Island amusement park. traveled on the church’s bus which was a former school bus to the park where they spent the day presumably enjoying the parks many attractions and thrill rides.
 On the ride home from the park, the bus stopped to fill its 60-gallon fuel tank before getting back on the interstate.
 While on Interstate 71 the bus was hit head-on by a pickup truck driving the wrong way on the highway.
 It was later determined that the driver was intoxicated at the time of the accident.
 While it did not appear that any had been killed by the initial violent crash, the crash had caused a mechanical chain reaction that punctured the fuel tank of the bus.
 The fuel ignited and the bus quickly turned into an inferno as the flammable seat covers and seat padding ignited.
 People attempted to evacuate the bus, but in their panic, they became jammed in the aisle and unable to reach the back emergency exit.
 27 passengers on the bus lost their lives while 34 suffered an injury of some type.

 Drunk driving can result in truly horrific tragedies when buses and other high-capacity vehicles are involved.
 If you have suffered an injury on a local or interstate bus, you may have a claim for compensation.
-Contact The Reiff Law Firm today to see if our services are a good fit for you by calling (215) 246-9000 or by contacting us online.
+Our boltbus accident lawyers are here to help you.
+Contact The Reiff Law Firm today to see if our services are a good fit for you by calling (215) 709-6940 or by contacting us online.